jarad/dataManagementWithR/README.md

-# dataManagementWithR
-A repository with my approach to data management using R.
+This is a book meant to reflect my thoughts on data management.